 Baltimore Ravens @ Las Vegas Raiders

 The Raiders had another head-scratching draft this season that they kicked off by drafting Alex Leatherwood, a consensus second- or third-round offensive lineman, 17th overall.
 Not that Leatherwood can’t wind up a high-level starter, but the value there was odd.
 Las Vegas did need to remake their offensive line after losing three of their five starters, returning left tackle Kolton Miller and offensive guard Denzelle Good.
 The Raiders have a lot of question marks on the offensive line, and there likely aren’t many teams they’d less like to see in Week 1 with that problem in mind.
-The Ravens have a cadre of talented pass-rushers including Pernell McPhee, Calais Campbell, Derek Wolfe, Tyus Bowser, and first-round pick Jayson Oweh.
+The Ravens have a cadre of talented pass-rushers including Pernell McPhee, Calais Campbell, Derek Wolfe, Tyus Bowser, and first-round pick Odafe Oweh.
 Baltimore also has one of the best trios of cornerbacks in football in Jimmy Smith, Marcus Peters, and Marlon Humphery.
 I have high hopes for Henry Ruggs in his second pro season, but this is not the matchup he’s going to excel in.
-John Brown is coming off a disappointing year and could struggle as well.
 Darren Waller led the team with 107 catches for 1,196 yards and 9 touchdowns last season and made the Pro Bowl; Josh Jacobs was a Pro Bowler as well with 303 touches for 1,303 yards from scrimmage and 12 touchdowns.
 The Ravens allowed the second-fewest points per game in the NFL last season, however, so Derek Carr and friends should have a tough time in this one.

 On the other side of the ball, I loved the work Baltimore did this offseason to help out Lamar Jackson.
-Free agency acquisition Sammy Watkins and first-round draft pick Rashod Bateman bolster a receiving group missing some talent outside of Marquise Brown.
+Free agency acquisition Sammy Watkins and first-round draft pick Rashod Bateman bolster a receiving group missing some talent outside of Marquise Brown, although Bateman will have to wait a few weeks to make his debut.
 Las Vegas did bring in Cameron Heyward Jr., but I don’t have a lot of faith in Trayvon Mullen or Damon Arnette.
 Ronnie Stanley’s return from injury will see him return to being one of the best left tackles in the game, and the signing of Alejandro Vilanueva will make up for the team trading away Orlando Brown.
 Kevin Zeitler will also help boost the interior offensive line and the team’s run game.
 Lamar Jackson should see his passing production improve with the addition of those pass-rushers, but his primary usage in this offense is in the run game.
 Jackson ran for over 1,000 yards and 7 touchdowns in each of the last two seasons.
-He keeps defenses off-balance, and that opens up some great opportunities for running backs J.K.
-Dobbins and Gus Edwards, both of whom ran for over 5.0 YPC last season.
+He keeps defenses off-balance, and that opens up some great opportunities for Gus Edwards, who ran for over 5.0 YPC last season.
 The Raiders were a bottom-ten defense in both rushing yards and rushing touchdowns allowed last season, so Baltimore should have plenty of room to run in this game.

 Matchup to Watch: Ronnie Stanley (BAL OT) vs. Yannick Ngakoue (LV and former BAL DE)